Getting started

 EOF

-Create a new Terraform module:
+Create a new Terraform module for the Charmed Litmus Control Plane:

-cat << EOF > main.tf
+cat << EOF > control-plane.tf

 resource "juju_model" "charmed-chaos" {